vipin018/blob-mixer/readme.md

 <!-- Steps to run the project -->

-## 1. create a new folder name blobmixer
+## 1. create a new folder name blob
 ## 2. run the command `npm create vite@latest`
 ## 3. run the command `npm install`
 ## 4. run the command `npm run dev`